 To facilitate the transportation of large numbers of soldiers, ships were gathered from all along the US eastern seaboard.
 One hundred ships left for the Mediterranean in late October 1942.
 The troops for the North African landing came from Major General George S. Patton’s Western Task Force.
 Owing to the presence of French capital ships Richelieu and Jean Bart , the task force included USS Massachusetts (BB-59), USS Texas (BB-35), USS New York (BB-34), USS Ranger (CV-4), four escort carriers, USS Wichita (CA-45), USS Tuscaloosa (CA-37), USS Augusta (CA-45), light cruisers USS Savannah, USS Brooklyn, USS Philadelphia, USS Cleveland, 38 destroyers, and four submarines.
 Marine detachments were assigned to all capital ships and the carrier USS Ranger; beyond their security duties, the detachments were trained to man naval guns and conduct amphibious operations ashore

-Unlike the its army, the French Navy was full of fight and intended to resist any US/UK intervention.
+Unlike its army, the French Navy was full of fight and intended to resist any US/UK intervention.
 Vice Admiral Francois Michelier commanded coastal defenses, including artillery and offshore aerial reconnaissance.

 To facilitate the scheduled D-Day landing of 8 November 1942, the American convoy cross 4,000 miles through submarine-infested waters, averaging 14 knots per hour.
 Hewitt planned to land his forces at three locations.
 The main effort pressed ashore at Fedala (14-miles north of Casablanca) with secondary landings at Port Lyautey (65-miles north) and at Safi (125-miles south) of Casablanca.
 H-hour was delayed for an hour owing to the confusion in the dark of night.
 The main opposition to the joint-forces landing came from French shore batteries and strafing by French planes.

 As expected, the French Navy mounted an aggressive defense, but after losing several ships to American sea power, ships staying afloat made the profoundly wise decision to withdraw.
 Several American ships were lost to French shore battery fires and German submarines.
 Once the Americans landed, however, French resistance collapsed within a few hours.
 Colonel Litzenberg went ashore at Fedala and was temporarily attached to General Patton’s headquarters.
 Major Rogers , who was fluent in both French and Arabic, also went ashore.
 His mission was to make his way through hostile territory, seek out Admiral Michelier, and negotiate a surrender of all French forces in Morocco.
 Within four days, US troops were positioned to attack Casablanca.
-Due to Roger’s efforts, Michelier surrendered his command and the assault was cancelled.
+Due to Roger’s efforts, Michelier surrendered his command and the assault was canceled.

 French troops in North Africa (along with those in French West Africa) who were not already captured eventually joined the allied cause and served as part of the French Expeditionary Corps throughout the rest of World War II.
 Initially, Moroccans made up 60% of the French expeditionary forces.
 When Adolf Hitler learned that Admirals Michelier and Darlan had surrendered to the allies, he ordered the occupation of Vichy France and dispatched the German Army to Tunisia.
 Admiral Darlan was assassinated in December 1942.

 As for Marines serving in Europe after 1942, many served with the Office of Strategic Services (OSS) and British SOE.
 One of these men was a famous actor and author.
 He and several others played an important role in the pacification of the Balkan states; their tales are hair-raising and amusing.
-I’ll have to tell you about them some time.
+I’ll have to tell you about them sometime.

 A historic region in Eastern Europe bounded by the Dniester River on the east and the Prut River on the west.
-About two-thirds of Bessarabia lies within modern day Moldova.
+About two-thirds of Bessarabia lies within modern-day Moldova.
 Ukraine’s Budjak region covers the southern coastal region and its Chernivtsi Oblast covering a small area in the north.